OsmanCeylan/QDNS/README.md

 ## Examples

-Few examples can be found in **docs/example** folder.
+Few examples can be found in **example** folder.
 All examples are in Python notebook format.

 ## License